Magicshine EVO 1700 Headlight

 The light adaptor mounts easily to the GoPro mount (both the provided one and 3rd party mounts).
 I would recommend removing the adaptor when attaching it to the mount to make installing it easier.

 Once the adaptor is connected (don’t fully tighten initially), you can adjust the light angle.
 This will need to be done at night most likely.
-Most lights you can just slap onto your bike and go, but this one need to be position while in Low-Beam mode, so the cut-off line is properly aligned.
+Most lights you can just slap onto your bike and go, but this one needs to be position while in Low-Beam mode, so the cut-off line is properly aligned.

 To do this, place the bike on a level surface and the bike placed about 10 ft (about 9 m) away from a wall.
 Then measure from the ground to the top edge of the light, take that measurement and mark a line on the wall.
 Adjust the light so that cut-off line is at that mark and tighten the light.